RMITLibrary/easy_cite/markdown/rmitharvard.md

 If **no** publication or creation year is supplied, write **n.d.** (meaning 'no date') in place of year.
 If the year can be reliably estimated or inferred from the text, write **c.** (meaning 'circa' or approximately) followed by the year, e.g. c.
 1900.

+A **figure number** is used to identify **each artwork or image**.
+These figures are numbered sequentially in the order in which they appear.

-When you discuss an artwork or image, refer to its figure number.
-Do **not** refer to the figure as the "figure above" or "figure below" or "figure on page 3", for example.
+When you discuss an artwork or image, refer to its assigned figure number within your writing.
+The figure number can be within the sentence or in parentheses, for example: “As seen in Figure 1...”, or “As seen in... (see Figure 1)”.

+Do **not** refer to an artwork or image as " figure above" or " figure below" or " figure on page 3", for example.

 ##### Examples